peterhuene/azure-functions-rs/examples/queue/README.md

 ```
 cd azure-functions-host/src/WebJobs.Script.WebHost
-AzureWebJobsScriptRoot=$SCRIPT_ROOT AzureWebJobsStorage=$CONNECTION_STRING dotnet run
+PATH=/tmp/queue-example:$PATH AzureWebJobsScriptRoot=/tmp/queue-example/root AzureWebJobsStorage=$CONNECTION_STRING dotnet run
 ```

-Where `$SCRIPT_ROOT` above represents the path to the root directory created from running `cargo run` above and `$CONNECTION_STRING` is the Azure Storage connection string the Azure Functions host should use.
+Where `$CONNECTION_STRING` is the Azure Storage connection string the Azure Functions host should use.

 _Note: the syntax above works on macOS and Linux; on Windows, set the environment variables before running `dotnet run`._